Michael McLean (footballer)

 Michael "Magic" McLean (born 3 March 1965) is a former professional Australian rules footballer who played for the Footscray Football Club, Brisbane Bears and Brisbane Lions in the Australian Football League (AFL).

 Early life

-McLean was born and raised in the Northern Territory and played both rugby league and Australian football at junior levels.
-His father, from Queensland pushed for Michael at fifteen years of age to pursue a career in rugby league, however, he decided to continue playing Australian football.
+McLean was born in Darwin, Northern Territory to parents from Queensland.
+His mother is of Indigenous Australian descent (Wuthathi) from the Cape York Peninsula in Far North Queensland and his caucasian father is from Townsville.
+McLean grew up playing Australian rules football for the Nightcliff Tigers and rugby league for the Nightcliff Dragons in the local Darwin junior leagues as well as pursuing an amateur boxing career in which he amassed an undefeated 11-0 record.

-McLean played his first senior league with the Nightcliff rugby league club but also played Australian football for the Nightcliff Football Club in the Northern Territory Football League where he was eventually scouted by the Footscray Football Club to play professionally.
+As an eight year old, he scored 51 tries in a single season of junior rugby league and was later invited to trial with the Balmain Tigers in the New South Wales Rugby League.
+Despite being encouraged by his father to pursue a career in rugby league, he committed to Australian rules football and signed to play for the Footscray Bulldogs in the Victorian Football League at 16 years of age.

 VFL/AFL career

 Footscray career

 McLean moved to Victoria and debuted for Footscray in 1983.
 He became known as a skilful winger who went on to play 95 games and boot 23 goals with the Bulldogs before he suffered an ankle and calf injuries that hampered his career.
 In response to his injuries, McLean focused on building his lean body to become one of the strongest bodies in the competition.